LorenzoValente3/Deep-Learning-Models/README.md

 The Polynomial database is a bi-dimensional contour plots dataset.
 The [[class]](./GANs_using_Polynomials/POLY_dataset.py) implemented in this project includes 20000 samples showing polynomial up to a maximum degree (the fifth degree is taken into account as the maximum one here) in two variables.
 Each image is represented by 40x40 pixels for 1-channel.
-An image of the dataset is shown below as an example.
+An image from the dataset is shown below as an example.
-The dataset _file.npy_ can be downloaded [here](https://drive.google.com/drive/folders/13HlpRhNTrz7WK0NQnrNoA7BQTlPOXb3u?usp=sharing).
+The dataset _polydata.npy_ can be downloaded [here](https://drive.google.com/drive/folders/1cuoUMLsSAcC2y_7Xd593NiL-Pm2n6S39?usp=sharing).

 <p align="center">
     <img src="GANs_using_Polynomials/images/DCGAN/contour.png" width="400"\>